AVerImaTeC: A Dataset for Automatic Verification of Image-Text Claims with Evidence from the Web: Dataset Statistics

 \section{Dataset Statistics}

-\textbf{Data Distribution. } We began with 2,353 fact-checking articles, and after discarding 210 inaccessible ones, we obtained 1,297 annotated image-text claims using the annotation pipeline described in the previous section.
+\textbf{Data Distribution. } We began with 2,353 fact-checking articles After discarding those that were inaccessible, did not focus on image-text claims, or contained unresolved annotation conflicts, we obtained 1,297 annotated image-text claims using the annotation pipeline described in the previous section.
+Further details on article sources and the filtering process are provided in Appendix~\ref{sec:app-data-p1-data-filter} and~\ref{sec:app-discard-claims}, respectively.
 The splits of our dataset are temporally organized, and detailed statistics are presented in Table~\ref{tab:data-statistics}.
 We find that $23.7\%$ image-text claims include more than one claim image, highlighting the need to understand multiple visual inputs.
 On average, each claim is annotated with $2.92$ questions.
 Of these, $3.5\%$ questions have more than one answer, and $62.5\%$ are image-related, emphasizing the importance of visual context in verifying image-text claims.
 To address these questions, annotators frequently selected \textit{Image-search} ($53.9\%$) as the answering method, indicating the necessity for tools that support image-centric information retrieval.
 Regarding answer types, $58.8\%$ are \textit{extractive}, consistent with our annotation guidelines.
 Additionally, $1.6\%$ of answers are images themselves, underscoring the importance of supporting image retrieval as direct answers.
 A small proportion ($2.6\%$) of questions are marked as \textit{unanswerable}, reflecting cases where no supporting evidence could be found online.
 Further metadata statistics, such as \textit{claim types} and \textit{answer types}, are provided in Appendix~\ref{sec:app-data-statistics-metadatao}.
 The dataset shows a label imbalance, with most claims being \textit{refuted}, which is expected given that misleading content is more likely to be scrutinized.

 \textbf{Inter-Annotator Agreement. } We re-annotated $100$ claims with a different group of annotators, following the same annotation pipeline as described in Section~\ref{sec:anno_pipe}.
 As in prior work~\citep{DBLP:conf/nips/SchlichtkrullG023}, we assume that the first phase of annotation has already been completed, and thus the re-annotation process begins from the second phase.
 We evaluate inter-annotator agreement for both verdict labels and QA annotations.
 For verdict agreement, we use Randolph's~\citep{randolph} free-marginal multi-rater $\kappa$, designed for unbalanced datasets~\citep{10.1007/s11634-010-0073-4}.
 We obtained an agreement score of $\kappa = \mathbf{0.742}$.
 For comparison, AVeriTec~\citep{DBLP:conf/nips/SchlichtkrullG023} reported agreement of $0.619$.
 Using Fleiss’ $\kappa$, a more traditional metric, our annotation process achieves an agreement score of $0.450$.
 To evaluate QA annotations, the three best performing annotators were provided with an extracted claim and two independently annotated sets of QA pairs, and asked to determine how many QA pairs in one set were covered by the other.
 We compute recall and precision by comparing the original annotated QA pairs against those from re-annotation.
 The recall rate is $\mathbf{74.7\%}$ and the precision is $\mathbf{67.2\%}$.
 The substantial overlap between the two sets suggests strong agreement between annotators.